 Whether you’re a blogger, podcaster, YouTuber, or Instagram Influencer, being a content creator is a dream come true.
-A survey discovered that more kids today want to be a YouTube star than an astronaut.
+A survey discovered that more kids today in the US want to be content creators than astronauts.
 At the same time, social media use is rising, with 47% of the world now on it, according to a United Nations report.
 This has sparked a boom of more than 50 million people becoming involved with content creation.
 The market is continuing to grow in 2021, so now is better than ever to get paid for social media posts.

 This by no means promises you’ll be rich, but around 2 million professional content creators are learning how to make money on social media, using the following strategies covered in this article.